Do you want to have a well-mannered dog that is a pleasure to take places?

-If you have previously attended a group training course using positive reinforcement, send us a copy of the certificate received along with the vaccination and council registration paperwork.
+If you have previously attended a group training course using positive reinforcement, send us a copy of the graduation certificate received along with a photo or scan of your dog’s current vaccination certificate.
 We will then arrange a suitable time to assess you and your dog’s skills in a familiar environment first.

 The training & ASSESSMENT process

-First, we do an initial assessment to see where you and your canine friend are at with your skills.
+The aim of the initial assessment is to see where you and your canine friend are at with your skills.
 Based on your dog’s previously learned cues and your handling skills, we will recommend a training program (3 or 5 lessons) – some handlers and dogs need more practice, while others need less.

 - initial assessment (60-90 mins) costs $160 including a customised written plan